informatics-isi-edu/ermrest/user-doc/acls.md

 can be further sub-divided into very specific scenarios you might control
 separately:

-- Own model (can do everything)
+- Own model element (can do everything)
-	- Define model (can make any model change)
-		- Create new model element
+	- Create new child model element
-		- Drop model element
 	- Enumerate existing model element
 	- Write data (can make any data change)
 		- Reference to key